• Skip to primary navigation

 This example is my smaller muffin tin which is 1 egg = 3-4 TB = 1 puck.
 However, if you have larger muffin tins, you may be able to do 2-3 eggs if that's a better number for you.

-I freeze the trays, then double seal the egg pucks in zip-top bags (removing all of the air with a straw), and place in the freezer.
+I freeze the trays, then double-seal the egg pucks in zip-top bags (removing all the air with a straw), and place them in the freezer.

-TIP: Just remember, while store-bought eggs may be listed as large, sizes and volume do still vary.
+TIP: Remember, while store-bought eggs may be listed as large, sizes and volumes do still vary.
 I still use the 1 large egg = 4 TB rule to help me pour into molds.
-In general, it won't matter if you are a little off in your baking, unless you're working with an egg-specific dish, in which case I wouldn't use frozen eggs.
+In general, it won’t matter if you are a little off in your baking unless you’re working with an egg-specific dish, in which case I wouldn’t use frozen eggs.
 These are more for quick scrambles, baking, etc.

 2. Dehydrate Eggs

-Eggs can be safely dried if they are cooked fully before the dehydrating proceess.
-And remember, they are best stored in the freezer for long-term storage because of the possibility of the fats going rancid over time.
+Eggs can be safely dried if they are cooked fully before the dehydrating process.
+And remember, they are best stored in the freezer for long-term storage because the fats may go rancid over time.

 "...eggs are not recommended for home drying because of the high risk of food poisoning.
 Commercially dried milk and egg products are processed rapidly at temperatures high enough to prevent bacterial contamination.
 Home dryers cannot duplicate this process, and the safety of home-dried milk and egg products cannot be guaranteed."

 Now, the difference is…. dehydrating raw eggs vs dehydrating cooked eggs.
-With raw eggs, you have issues with where the eggs are sourced from, whether they are pasteurized or not, and the risk of salmonella poisoning, etc. Raw eggs can be left at unsafe temperatures for too long during the dehydrating process, making them a risk.
+With raw eggs, you have issues with where the eggs are sourced from, whether they are pasteurized, the risk of salmonella poisoning, etc. Raw eggs can be left at unsafe temperatures for too long during the dehydrating process, making them a risk.

 You run less risk with cooked eggs, but they aren’t as versatile as doing raw eggs.